MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 If you create more reminders than you have defined levels for, the conditions for the highest level will be used.
 You can create as many reminders as are allowed by the **Max.
 No of Reminders** field in the reminder terms.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Reminder Terms**, and then choose the related link.
-2. In the **Reminder Terms** page, select the line with the terms you want to set up levels for, and then choose **Levels** action.
+2. On the **Reminder Terms** page, select the line with the terms you want to set up levels for, and then choose **Levels** action.
 3. Fill in the fields as necessary.

     For each reminder level, you can specify individual conditions, which can include additional fees in both LCY and in foreign currency.
 You can define many additional fees in foreign currencies for each code on the **Reminder Levels** page.
 4. Choose the **Currencies** action.
-5. In the **Currencies for Reminder Levels** page, define for each reminder level code and corresponding reminder level number a currency code and an additional fee.
+5. On the **Currencies for Reminder Levels** page, define for each reminder level code and corresponding reminder level number a currency code and an additional fee.

     > [!NOTE]
     > When you create reminders in a foreign currency, the foreign currency conditions that you set up here will be used to create reminders.
 If there are no foreign currency reminder conditions set up, the LCY reminder conditions that are set up on the **Reminder Levels** page will be used and then converted to the relevant currency.